crazyDiamond/mocking-vending/README.md

 ## Test Against Hardware Interface

-The UX department has determined that the machine should blink a green LED when vending an apple, to signify health and wellness.
+The UX department has determined that the machine should blink a green LED when vending a fruit, to signify health and wellness.

-- Write a test that verifies the green light blinks when purchasing an apple
+- Write a test that verifies the green light blinks when successfully purchasing a fruit.
-- Add the implementation of the LED blinking feature
+- Write a test that verifies the green light does not blink when can_purchase is false.
 - Test it out with the real vending machine hardware!

 ## Extra Credit